 Almond flour and coconut flour - these two make a great pair in low carb baking.
 I'm using what we here in the UK call ground almonds - it's regular blanched almond flour.
 It's gluten free and low carb - and very nutritious.
 Read more here.

-Cocoa powder - you can use unsweetened cocoa or cacao powder.
+Cocoa powder - you can use unsweetened cocoa powder or cacao powder.
 Both taste great, although I find that cocoa powder has a deeper chocolate flavour as it's roasted.

 Yoghurt - my secret ingredient.
 It helps with the rise and gives the muffins a nice mild tang which complements the bitterness of cocoa perfectly.